-The inside of Szechuan chicken is soft while the outside is crispy.
-Compared to other dishes like Kung Pao Chicken, Szechuan chicken has no sauce, and it’s not sweet like General Tso’s chicken.
+The inside of Szechuan chicken is soft, while the outside is crispy.
+Compared to other dishes like Kung Pao Chicken, Szechuan chicken has no sauce and is not sweet like General Tso’s chicken.

-Szechuan chicken makes a beautiful combination with steamed rice or dishes that absorb the heat.
+Szechuan chicken makes a beautiful combination with steamed rice or dishes that absorb heat.

 What about Hunan Chicken?

-Hunan chicken shares a lot of things with Szechuan chicken, but it’s different and unique.
-The Hunan cuisine or Xiang cuisine contains food from Xiang River, Western Hunan province, and Dongting Lake.
+Hunan chicken shares many things with Szechuan chicken, but it’s different and unique.
+The Hunan cuisine or Xiang cuisine contains food from the Xiang River, Western Hunan province, and Dongting Lake.

-Though the ingredients of the cuisine come from the different locations mentioned before, Mala, a hot spice that desensitizes the tongue, binds all the different regions together.
-Hunan cuisine is simple and pure as well as Hunan chicken.
+Though the cuisine’s ingredients come from the different locations mentioned before, Mala, a hot spice that desensitizes the tongue, binds all the different regions together.
+Hunan cuisine is simple and pure, as well as Hunan chicken.

 Hunan chicken is characterized by spiciness like the Szechuan chicken, but it’s oily.
 The ingredients needed to make Hunan chicken are chili pepper, chicken broth, sugar, wine vinegar, and numerous components.